As you discover more about WordPress, you may occasionally come across something called a blogroll.

 https://wordpress.org/plugins/simple-links/

-Simple Links recreates the concept of the built-in WordPress Links Manager while removing the shortcomings of the deprecated feature.
+Simple Links attempts to recreate the same concept as the built-in WP Links Manager while removing the shortcomings of the deprecated functionality.

-To install the Link Manager plugin on your website, follow these instructions:
+To install the Link Manager plugin on your site, do the following:

-In your WordPress admin menu, select Plugins > Add New …
+From the WP admin area, go to Plugins > Add New …

 (Plugins Menu – Add New)